 An app called Gemini Photos has a neat little feature that lets you quickly delete all photos from your iPhone without having to sync them to the cloud or your computer.
 Here’s how to do that:

-- Download Gemini Photos for free and launch it
+- Download Gemini Photos and launch it

 - Tap on the Menu icon in the upper-right corner